ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Load the Regional Workflow
 -------------------------------

-Navigate to the ``ufs-srweather-app/ush`` directory.
-Then, load the regional workflow environment:
+To load the regional workflow environment, run:

 .. code-block:: console